Cart

 For JackRabbit OG: the charging port is under the frame and at the front of the bike, near the front wheel.

 For JackRabbit XG: the charging port is under the frame at the rear of the bike frame.
+DO NOT attempt to charge your XG from the light ports on the side of the bike frame.

 From a dead battery and using the included charger, a JackRabbit will take about 3 hours to reach full charge from a fully depleted battery.